Dental Crown Kirkland | Juanita Bay Dentist Skip to main content

 Why Choose Us

-Dr. Michele Taylor brings an exceptional combination of advanced training and genuine patient care to every dental crown procedure at Juanita Bay Dentist.
+Dr. Michele Taylor brings an exceptional combination of advanced training and genuine patient care to every dental crown procedure in Kirkland at Juanita Bay Dentist.
 As a Fellow of the International Academy of Dental Implantology and the Misch Institute for Advanced Surgical and Implant Training, she possesses specialized expertise in restorative dentistry that goes far beyond basic crown placement.
 What truly distinguishes Dr. Taylor’s approach is her focus on comprehensive dentistry, taking time to understand why your tooth needs restorative treatments to prevent future problems.
 With state-of-the-art technology including in-house crown milling capabilities, we deliver precise, beautiful results while minimizing your time in the dental chair.

 Experienced and Skilled Dentist